section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 ![generated-statements](stmt.png)

 ### Other SQL infusion assault types
-SQL Injections can accomplish more damage than just bypassing the login calculations.
-A portion of the assaults incorporate:
+SQL Injections can do more damage than just bypassing the login calculations.
+A part of the assaults incorporate:
 - Erasing information
 - Updating information
 - Embeddings information
 - Executing orders on the worker that can download and introduce malignant projects like Trojans
-- Sending out significant information, for example, Mastercard subtleties, email, and passwords to the assailant's far off worker.
+- Sending out significant information, for example, Mastercard subtleties, email, and passwords to the assailant's far-off worker.
 - Getting client login subtleties and so on.

 The above list isn't thorough; it simply gives you a thought of what SQL Injection is capable of.